Financial help when your child has a disability or chronic condition

 Total Mobility scheme

-You may be able to apply for travel assistance, in the form of a discount on taxi fares, through the Total Mobility scheme.
-This service is provided by local and regional councils.
+You may be able to apply for discount taxi fares through the Total Mobility scheme.
+Local and regional councils provide this service.
 To find out if you qualify, speak to your social worker or contact your local or regional council.
-You can also call Enable free on 0800 171 981 for contact details for your local council.
+You can also call Enable free on 0800 362 253 for contact details for your local council.

 Check the following page on this website to see if there's any other help you may be entitled to: